vstacked/QmBlurView_/README.md

 - [react-native-blur](https://github.com/sbaiahmed1/react-native-blur)
 - [react-native-qmblurview](https://github.com/hannojg/react-native-qmblurview)

-> If your project is using the QmBlurView library, please add it to this list via a Pull Request
+> If your project or application is using the `QmBlurView` library, please send a `Pull Request` or email `donny@qmdeve.com` Add it to this list

 ## License